 The NOAA Digital Coast site also contains datasets that cover dune fields along U.S. coastlines.

-The point cloud coverage for the Hawaii dataset is discontinuous because in includes project-specific datasets that were collected for various Principal Investigators.
+The point cloud coverage for the Hawaii dataset is discontinuous because it includes project-specific datasets that were collected for various Principal Investigators.

 Software for do-it-yourself point cloud classification or filtering is relatively limited.
-There are various commercial software packages such as Terrasolid and MARS that are designed for production environments (i.e. for use by a lidar vendor).
+There are various commercial software packages such as LAStools, Terrasolid, and MARS that are designed for production environments (i.e. for use by a lidar vendor).
 Another commercial alternative is Tiffs.